ccozan/cozan-portfolio/README.md

 # Carl Ozan-portfolio
-## Hello beautiful person
+## Hello, beautiful person

 Aspiring Cybersecurity and Cloud Professional sharing his journey! 🔷

 # 💫 Hi, My name is Carl Ozan:
-I'm currently studying to obtain my AWS Cloud Practitioner Certification.<br>I am currently working on building my foundational knowledge with AWS Cloud and some pentesting.
+I'm studying to obtain my AWS Cloud Practitioner Certification.<br>I am working on building my foundational knowledge within AWS Cloud and some pentesting.
+The goal is to leverage this information to help with Cybersecurity.

 ## 🌐 Socials: